 Why Restart Failures Are Rarely Seen as Permit Failures

-When incidents occur at restart, they tend to be classified as operational issues, equipment failures and process upsets.
+When incidents occur at restart, they tend to be classified as operational issues, equipment failures, or process upsets.
+The permit system escapes scrutiny because it was followed, it was closed, and it did not obviously fail.

 But restart failures are rarely caused by missing permits.
 They stem from loss of control during transition, where multiple activities, isolations, and handovers converge at the same time.
+This overlap is effectively a form of simultaneous operations, where coordination between permits becomes critical, as explored in SIMOPS and Permit-to-Work: Managing Overlapping Risks in High-Hazard Operations.

 The Blind Spot in Permit Design

 Most permit systems are front-loaded.
-Issuing logic, approval pathways, isolation requirements, these get attention.
+Issuing logic, approval pathways, and isolation requirements get attention.
 How work is handed back does not.
+How readiness for restart is assessed, how residual risk is surfaced, and how responsibility transfers at re-energisation are rarely examined with the same rigour.

 The system performs well at stopping work.
 It performs weakly at restarting it.

-These systems don’t rely on the permit to close the job.
+These systems do not rely on the permit to close the job.
 They rely on it to support re-entry into live operation.
+Control is not added at restart.
+It is reasserted where confidence would otherwise take over.

 Key concepts are summarised in the Permit-to-Work Reference Guide.